ericholiveira/studio/README.md

 - Resilient :
 > The system stays responsive in the face of failure.
 This applies not only to highly-available, mission critical systems any system that is not resilient will be unresponsive after a failure.

 This is critical for thoses using nodejs, Studio enforces you to use the best pratices to avoid your process or any of workers to crash.
-And as all your services are written with async flow in mind (and idempotence) ir also makes easy to add redundance
+And as all your services are written with async flow in mind (and idempotence) it also makes easy to add redundance

 - Elastic :
 > The system stays responsive under varying workload.

 This is critical for Studio.
 All service calls are async so you never release [zalgo](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony), also every service call receives a copy of the parameters so a service cant mess with other service code.
 And for the last but not least using Studio plugins you can have measures of your code in realtime as using the [timer plugin](#timer) you can check the time needed to execute every single service call in your application and you can even send it easily for a statsd/grafana metrics dashboard.
+So this way you have an application ready to scale horizontally and also with the metrics to help you to decide when to do this.

 - Message driven :
 > Reactive Systems rely on asynchronous message-passing to establish a boundary between components that ensures loose coupling, isolation, location transparency, and provides the means to delegate errors as messages.

 All service calls in Studio are async, even if youre doing some sync code, Studio will make it run async.
-Also all call goes through the Studio router which enforces a deep clone of the parameters for security reasons, also all services are COMPLETELY DECOUPLED and isolated from each other
+Also all call goes through the Studio router which enforces a deep clone of the parameters for security reasons, and all services are COMPLETELY DECOUPLED and isolated from each other

 So the main reason to use Studio is because it makes it to reason about your code and make it scalable as hell.